V01dDweller/noname-homework/README.md

 ```

 **Windows users please note:** The project directory is mounted inside the
 virtual machine as ,`/vagrant`.
-While it can be conventient, convenient, it
+While it can be convenient, it does not have
-does not have the Linux mode or permissions suitable for Ansible.
-To avoid
+the Linux mode or permissions suitable for Ansible.
+To avoid errors, clone
-errors, clone this repo again, e.g. from within `/home/vagrant`, cd into the
+this repo again, e.g. from within `/home/vagrant`, cd into the project,
-project, directory then run `ansible-playbook pizza.yml`.
+directory then run `ansible-playbook pizza.yml`.